 Chaul Chnam Thmey (“Enter New Year”) in mid-April has three special days: “Maha Songkran,” “Virak Wanabat,” and “Virak Loeurng Sak.”
 This festival also involves water-throwing, but is special to Cambodia.
 On Mah Songkran, people dress up, light candles and burn incense sticks at shrines, washing their faces with holy water.
 Virak Wanabat is focused on families, charity, and ancestor honoring – wonderful to see for culture-lovers.
 On Virak Loeurng Sak, Buddhists cleanse the Buddha statues and their elders with perfumed water, symbolizing water’s importance for all life.

-Your travelers should surely try and join in one of the many traditional games, played throughout town streets, like Chab Kon Kleng – much like “tag,” but with players imitating hens and crows!
+Your travelers can try and join in one of the many traditional games, played throughout town streets, like Chab Kon Kleng – much like “tag”, but with players imitating hens and crows!

 3. Thingyan in Myanmar

 Thingyan, Myanmar’s New Year Water Festival (mid-April, around the 13th – 16th), is the most important public Buddhist Festival and ushers in summer after schools end.
 And like in Thailand and Laos, Thingyan is all about water.
-Have your travelers join in as children and adult alike drench friends and relatives with water guns.
+Your travelers can join in as children and adults alike drench friends and relatives with water guns.
 People also gather, visiting pagodas, offering and paying homage to the monks, play traditional games all over the country, which your travelers should certainly try to join, as well.